Do you feel burned out at work? Do you want to take a sabbatical and travel?

 We start our travels in Australia, which happens to have a nice tax treaty with the U.S.

-We also have stock investments and, just like in the previous example, toward the end of the year on December 30 we sell a bunch of stock containing $75,300 of long-term capital gains.
+We also have stock investments and, toward the end of the year on December 30 we harvest capital gains and recognize $80k long-term capital gains.